 A king-sized bed that was, with pillows in three sizes.
 Big enough to lose one another, I mused.
 The size of the bed was about that of the entire interior of our vehicle in which we have camped for so many years.
 And since I had never lost Coen in our car, I figured that I wouldn’t in the king-sized bed either.

-- For more information, check out the Hotel Casa Gangotena website, or book here.
+- For more information, check out the Hotel Casa Gangotena website.

 - More information on the walking tour Live Quito Like a Local here.